 We acknowledge Thomas Pucadyil (TJP) for the original conception and development of SUPER templates.
 This work was funded by NIH grants R01-GM42455 and R01-MH61345 to SLS and fellowships from the Leukemia and Lymphoma Society to TJP and from the German Research Foundation (DFG) and the American Heart Association to SN.

 Disclosures

 The authors have no conflicts of interest to disclose.

+Table 1: Table of specific reagents